astro12321/Tobi-v2/README.md

 # Tobi-v2

-A C++ packet intercepter using a TUN interface on linux
+A C++ packet interceptor using a TUN interface on linux

 Get started with :